codegram/full-stack-fest-speaker-guidelines/mcing.md

 ![Backstage setup](/assets/backstage.JPG)

-We've prepared a nice, comfortable backstage for you with a TV screen and sound system where you'll be able to follow the talks There's gonna be an organizer with you at all times to give you indications and advice on your tasks.
+We've prepared a nice, comfortable backstage for you with a TV screen and sound system where you'll be able to follow the talks.
+There's gonna be an organizer with you at all times to give you indications and advice on your tasks.
 It should be a smooth ride!

 Your tasks will include: